Ciorbă de perișoare

-Ciorbă de perișoare is a Romanian traditional sour soup with meatballs.
-Perișoare are meatballs usually made with minced pork meat, mixed with rice and spices and boiled in a ciorbă—a soup with vegetables such as onions, parsnips and celery among others and sour liquid or powder (bran) and garnished with parsley, dill and lovage.
-It is usually served with sour cream and hot pepper.
+Ciorbă de perișoare is a traditional Romanian sour soup made with meatballs.
+Perișoare are meatballs usually made with minced pork meat, mixed with rice and spices and boiled in a ciorbă—a soup made with assorted vegetables such as onions, parsnips, celery, and a sour liquid or powder (bran), typically garnished with parsley, dill, and lovage.
+It is typically served with sour cream and hot peppers.